A send task is used to model the publication of a message to an external system; for example, to a Kafka topic or a mail server.

 Jobs for send tasks are not processed by Zeebe itself.
 To process them, provide a job worker.

-the type of job that workers should subscribe to (e.g.
+way as a service task does.
+It specifies the type of job that workers should subscribe to (e.g.

 Use task headers to pass static parameters to the job worker (e.g. the name of the topic to publish the message to).